ckeditor/ckeditor5/packages/ckeditor5-image/docs/features/images-inserting.md

 The {@link module:image/imageupload~ImageUpload} plugin registers:

-* The `'uploadImage'` button that opens the native file browser to let you upload a file directly from your disk (to use in the {@link TODO-overview#image-toolbar image toolbar}).
+* The `'uploadImage'` button that opens the native file browser to let you upload a file directly from your disk (to use in the {@link features/images-overview#image-contextual-toolbar image toolbar}).
 * The {@link module:image/imageupload/uploadimagecommand~UploadImageCommand `'uploadImage'` command} that accepts the file to upload.

 <info-box>